Optimistic and full of beans

 Do you follow developments in spinal cord research and what do you like about Wings for Life?

-Did you also sustain a spinal cord injury after an accident and are you interested in sharing your personal story?
-Just write us a short and informal message to firstname.lastname@example.org.
-We would be pleased.
+If you have sustained a spinal cord injury after an accident and are interested in sharing your personal story, just send a short and informal message to email@example.com.
+We would be very pleased to hear from you.